 The St. Louis Cardinals.
 The only team that won 11 postseason games.
 The only playoff team that won its last game.
 The only team whose players can say they are the 2006 World Series champions.

 Better to get pinned with that label than to win 116 games like the Seattle Mariners in 2001 and the Chicago Cubs in 1906 and not win the World Series.
 Flags fly forever.
-The number of victories just becomes a piece of trivia.
+The number of victories becomes a piece of trivia.
 Quick, how many regular-season games did the 1982 St. Louis Cardinals win on the way to their last championship?
-The answer is 92 but nobody really cares anymore.
+The answer is 92, but nobody cares anymore.

 There are only two things that matter: (1) making the postseason and (2) winning your last game.
-Do both of those and you can call yourselves World Series champs.
+Do both of those, and you can call yourselves World Series champs.

 Okay, I would not be writing these words if the Tigers won.
-Had the Tigers won the World Series I would know that this proved Detroit was the best team in baseball in 2006.
+Had the Tigers won the World Series, I would know that this proved Detroit was the best team in baseball in 2006.
 At least, the fan in me would know.
 The person who pretends to be the objective observer of baseball knows that the playoffs don’t tell us much.
-Sure it is entertaining (of course more entertaining when your team wins).
+Sure it is entertaining (of course, more fun when your team wins).
 But the playoffs should not matter much when we assess the quality of a team.
 And such an assessment tells us that the Tigers are better than the Cardinals.
 At least, that’s what the fan in me says.

 For those wishing to hear more on why the Cardinals are not the best team in baseball, check out this comment by Jeffrey Standen (better known as The Sports Law Professor).
 And no, I am not linking to Standen just because he mentioned The Wages of Wins (okay, maybe that is why).